mmondics/ocpz-compliance-operator/README.md

 As of OpenShift version 4.10, the Compliance Operator is [supported on IBM Z and LinuxONE clusters](https://access.redhat.com/errata/RHBA-2022:1148).

-Most of the contents of this repository are pulled directly from the [Compliance Operator documentation](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-understanding.html) along with some information and instruction from [this blog](https://blog.stderr.at/compliance/2021/07/compliance-operator/).
+This demonstration expands on the instructions on various pages of the official [Compliance Operator documentation](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-understanding.html).

 ## Table of Contents